death-angel-141/Telegram-ChatBot/README.md

 #### On Windows
 >> pip3 install -r requirements.txt

-If you like my work you can  [donate](https://cyberboysumanjay.github.io/donate.html).
-Join my [Telegram Channel](https://t.me/sjprojects) for more updates on my works.
 # Fire up the script
 To run the script type
 >> python3 chat_bot.py